Over $400 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 How DC’s Contributory Negligence Laws Affect Uber Accident Claims

-In Washington, DC, a strict negligence law generally prohibits plaintiffs from recovering against a defendant if the plaintiff contributes even 1% to causing their own injury.
+In Washington, DC, strict negligence law generally prohibits plaintiffs from recovering against a defendant if the plaintiff contributes even 1% to causing their own injury.
 This doctrine is contributory negligence.
-If you are found contributorily negligent, you are barred from recovery unless there is an exception that preserves your claim.
-However, this doctrine comes into play less for DC Uber accidents.
-You are unlikely to be found contributorily negligent if you are an Uber passenger.
+If you are found contributorily negligent, you are barred from recovery unless an exception that preserves your claim.
+However, this doctrine comes into play less for DC Uber accidents, particularly if you are a passenger.
+If you are the passenger in an accident, it is highly unlikely, though not impossible, that you contributed to the accident.

 But, as much as it does not take away your right to make a claim if you are a passenger, it may confuse you regarding who to make a claim against.
 For example, who would sue if your Uber driver were 50% responsible and another driver was also 50% responsible?
 Of course, you can sue both parties.
 However, settling with one party may be more difficult.
-Neither insurance company will want to pay you for your damages.
+Neither insurance company will want to pay you for your damages, and simply blame the other party.
 Insurance companies keep their profits high by not paying claimants, even when you have a viable claim.
 This is when an experienced and aggressive attorney can help.

-If you have been in an Uber/Lyft accident in DC, call an Uber rideshare attorney to discuss your options.
-D.C. attorney Roger Gelb and his firm have represented over 10,000 clients and recovered over $150,000,000 since our founding in 1954.
+If you have been in an Uber or Lyft accident in DC, call an Uber rideshare attorney to discuss your options.
+D.C. attorney Roger Gelb and his firm have represented over 10,000 clients and recovered over $400 million since our founding in 1954.
 Do not allow Uber’s lawyers to devalue your case.
-Contact our experienced personal injury attorneys today for a consultation and ensure your rights are protected.
+Contact our experienced personal injury attorneys today for a consultation and pursue maximum compensation today.

 This page has been reviewed by the legal team at Gelb & Gelb, P.C.